benwhalley/just-enough-r/docs/linear-models-simple.md

 ##    34.96055     -3.35083     -0.01772
 ```

-For readers used to wading through SPSS output, R might seem concise to the point of rudeness.
+For readers used to wading through reams of SPSS output R might seem concise to the point of rudeness.
 By default, the `lm` commands displays very little, only repeating the formula and listing the coefficients for each predictor in the model.

 So what next?
 Unlike SPSS, we must be explicit and tell R exactly what we want.
 The most convenient way to do this is to first store the results of the `lm()` function: